Recognition and Value

 Not everything that looks valuable has carried value.

-And not everything that carries value is immediately visible.
+Not everything that carries value is immediately visible.

 Within LPWS, recognition is therefore not decoration.